YuriFarias741/Todo-Listing-App/README.md

 `python manage.py runserver`

-Then,to start the front-end local server,
-Access the frontend/ folder on the root dir and run `npm start`
+Then,to start the front-end local server, access the frontend/ folder on the root dir and run `npm start`